data-to-insight/ofsted-ilacs-scrape-tool/README.md

 - Geographical/Geospatial visualisations of results by region, la etc. are in progress.
 The basis for this is aready in place but some anomolies with how LA/counties boundary data is configured is an issue for some and thus the representation requires a bit more thought.

 - Improved automated workflow.
 We're currently still running the script manually until fixes can be applied to enable the Git Workflow(s) to run automatically/on a daily basis.
 We have the needed workflow scripts in place, but there is an ongoing issue in getting the py script to auto-run.
 Manual runs of the py script(+push/pull action) do correctly initiate the refresh of the html/GitPage.

+- Provide active link access to all previous reports via the web front end.
+This currently only available when all post-script run files/folders are downloaded(this a v.large download if all LA folders included).

+- Further development|bespoke work to improve potential tie-in with existing LA work that could use this tool or the resultant data.

 ## Script admin notes